awsdocs/aws-private-ca-user-guide/doc_source/PCAUpdateCA.md

 The status of a CA that is managed by ACM Private CA results from a user action or, in some cases, from a service action\.
 For example, a CA status changes when it expires\.
 The status options available to CA administrators vary depending on the current status of the CA\.

 ACM Private CA can report the following status values\.
-The table shows the CA capabilites available in each state\.
+The table shows the CA capabilities available in each state\.

 **Note**
 For all status values except `DELETED` and `FAILED`, you are billed for the CA\.